DavoodSZ1993/Cpp_Tutorial/Udemy beginning Cpp Programming/10. Functions/README.md

 ## Const in C++ Function Declaration
 The const keyword specifies that a variable's value is constant and tells the compiler to prevent the programmer from modifying it.

+## Passing Vector to a C++ Function:

+### Pass by Value
+Pass by value keeps the original vector unchanged and doesn't modify the original values of the vector.

+### Pass by Reference
+Passing by reference saves a lot of time and makes the implementation of the code faster.

+If we do not want a function to modify a vector, we can pass it as a **const** reference also.